cfpb/design-system/docs/pages/setting-the-foundation.md

   <h5 class="h4">Instructions</h5>

   The template guides teams through the three main phases of the activity.

   <ol>
     <li>
       To begin, brainstorm as a team what frames of reference are most important for your team to reflect on.
-The template contains a number of common frames of reference.
+The template contains several common frames of reference.
 More examples can be found in 18F’s <a href="https://docs.google.com/forms/d/e/1FAIpQLScI0iTQEstjECMzFVuyMt0Giku69YggEkAlybQPlH4y7Ik9Vg/viewform">frames of reference form</a>.
     </li>
     <li>
       Next, add your experiences with each frame of reference.
-The template gives a number of options for doing that in a way that's safe and comfortable for everyone, including:
+The template provides options for doing that in a way that's safe and comfortable for everyone, including:
         <ul class="m-list">
           <li class="m-list__item">
             Asking participants to add their findings anonymously to the team's collaboration tool, emphasizing that everyone should choose how they wish to participate in this activity